wickerwaka/PicoROM/README.md

 Uploading ROM [################################################################] Done.
 ```

-Once the upload is complete (which should only take about a second) the PicoROM will start returning this data for any access requests it receives on it's address pins.
+Once the upload is complete (which should only take about a second) the PicoROM will start returning this data for any access requests it receives on its address pins.
 The uploaded data is stored in RAM on the PicoROM so if the device is powered off the data will be lost.
 You can also store a copy of the data into flash memory, from there it will be loaded into RAM whenever the device starts up.
 You can do this by either passing the `-s` parameter to the `upload` command or by running the `commit` command.
 The commit command will copy whatever is currently in RAM into flash memory.

 ```console
 foo:~ $ picorom upload cpu_low cpu_low.bin -s